When Your Heart Stops Beating: Critical response

 The album received mixed to positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 60, based on 11 reviews, which indicates "mixed or average reviews".
-AbsolutePunk's Drew Beringer deemed the album "a very diverse and potent debut album", and suggesting it as "one of the most honest records of 2006".
+AbsolutePunks Drew Beringer deemed the album "a very diverse and potent debut album", and suggesting it as "one of the most honest records of 2006".
 The Washington Post described +44 as being in the same spirit as Blink-182 ("adorable, cuddly pop punk") and The Gauntlet called the record the best post-Blink project.
 Jenny Eliscu of Rolling Stone criticized the album's lack of electronic content, and dismissed much of its content as derivative of Blink-182.
 Trevor Baker of Rock Sound deemed the album "by far the most personal, vitriolic, and self-indulgent thing that Mark and Travis have ever done.
 In a good way and in a bad way."

 Pat Revyr of Deseret News named When Your Heart Stops Beating superior to former bandmate Tom DeLonge's new project, Angels & Airwaves' We Don't Need to Whisper, and Kelefa Sanneh of The New York Times described it as "zippier and catchier" than Whisper.
 Both Rolling Stone and The New York Times opined that both groups, however, paled in comparison to Blink-182.
 In contrast to The Daily Princetonian citing +44 for "lacking originality", The Avion Newspaper declared the band as "undoubtedly original [...] and sure to please with every track".
 Channing Freeman of Sputnikmusic called the album "standard pop punk music", stating it was not a large departure from Blink-182.
 NME wrote that "There are more ideas here than Blink-182 had in an entire career [...]
 It's just that they're the same ideas that Jimmy Eat World had on their last LP."
 Q was particularly underwhelmed by the record, criticizing Hoppus's vocals: "Hoppus, whose flat vocals once dovetailed deftly with [Tom] DeLonge's nasal whine, is sorely exposed as a sole frontman."

 Ian Winwood of Kerrang! deemed the music boring, writing, "+44 are accomplished and adept, and sometimes they're even very good.
 But never, not once, are they exciting."